JackTan25/HybridSearch2026/docs/references/pysdk_api_reference.md

 ##### data: `dict[str, Any]`, *Required*

-Data to insert.
-Infinity supports inserting multiple rows to a table at one time in the form of `dict[str, Any]` (one row) or `list[dict[str, Any]]` (multiple rows), with each key-value pair corresponding to a column name and a table cell value.
+Data to insert. hybridsearch supports inserting multiple rows to a table at one time in the form of `dict[str, Any]` (one row) or `list[dict[str, Any]]` (multiple rows), with each key-value pair corresponding to a column name and a table cell value.

 :::tip NOTE
 - When inserting incomplete rows of data, ensure that all un-inserted columns have default values when calling `create_table()`.
 Otherwise, an error will occur.